Skip to Main Content

 • There is a complicated system of geriatric radiographic services in Ireland (De Burca, 2014).

-Reference: Author(s) Last name, Initial(s).
+Author(s) Last name, Initial(s).
 (Year) 'Title of lecture/presentation' [Medium], Module Code: Module title.
-Institution/Venue.
+Institution.
 Day Month.
-Available at: URL (Accessed: Day Month Year).

 In-Text-Citation: